abpio/abp-commercial-docs/en/startup-templates/microservice/add-microservice.md

 ### Updating Angular application:

-If you are using angular application, you need to add the new scope to the **oAuthConfig** in `envrionment.ts`:
+If you are using the Angular application, you need to add the new scope to the **oAuthConfig** in `envrionment.ts`:

 ![angular-add-scope](../../images/angular-add-scope.png)